LuanRT/YouTube.js/examples/livechat/README.md

 - `start`

-  Emitted when the live chat is started.
+  Fired when the live chat is started.

   Arguments:
   | Type | Description |